IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 ### Analysis

 The Commission should analyse human rights issues to identify gender-related issues, including those for men and boys. "\[A\]dequate gender analysis can prevent the overlooking of critical human rights violations or abuses.
-For example, a lack of knowledge of standards applying to women in detention or male victims of sexual violence could result in overlooking specific obligations of duty bearers and making invisible violations suffered by segments of society."^[Integrating a Gender Perspective into Human Rights Investigations: Guidance and Practice] Gender analysis can "contribute to the better tailoring of recommendations and the response to violations."^[Integrating a Gender Perspective into Human Rights Investigations: Guidance and Practice]
+For example, a lack of knowledge of standards applying to women in detention or male victims of sexual violence could result in overlooking specific obligations of duty bearers and making invisible violations suffered by segments of society."\[43] Gender analysis can "contribute to the better tailoring of recommendations and the response to violations."\[43]
 Gender analysis should identify:

 -   Disparities between men and women, including where men are disadvantaged;